 1. Chapter 1

 She could not recall ever having enjoyed nature so.
 The sky was a clear blue with only a handful of white cloud-wisps sailing lazily across it; the fiery orb of the sun was shining brightly; and the trees along their path stood green and proud.
-The short route from Cair Andros to the field of Cormallen was scenic overall, not reminiscent of the plundered land they had ridden through from Minas Tirith to Osgiliath.
-Although the battles were long over, signs of the destruction wrought by the enemy still remained to serve as reminder of the War's cruelty.
+The short route from Cair Andros to the field of Cormallen was strangely scenic, not reminiscent of the plundered land they had ridden through from Minas Tirith to Osgiliath.
+Here there was no scorched earth or felled trees or indeed any evidence to indicate the passing of the enemy: the Orcs had most likely forded the River at a more northward point.
+That alone would account for the almost dreamlike serenity of their surroundings.
+This location came into stark contrast with the signs of destruction that in other places served as reminder of the War's cruelty.
+The contradiction was eerie.

 "The Shadow has passed," said Merry and his face glowed.
 He began humming aloud a lively tune of the Shire, occasionally breaking into song: